Fast collisional electron heating and relaxation in thin foils driven by a circularly polarized ultraintense short-pulse laser: Results and discussion

-Figure~\ref{fig:py-pz} shows slices of the collisional (left) and collisionless (right) electron distributions in the transverse momentum plane, at a time when a quasi--steady state has been reached and at a location $\unit[7]{nm}$ behind the immobile ion front edge of the plasma.
-If we were to evolve this picture in time, we would see the (negative) electric field $-\vb*{E}_{\perp}$ rotate clockwise, along the marked-out circular path in figure~\ref{fig:py-pz}; the mean momentum $\vb*{P}_{\perp}$ would follow synchronously in this rotation.
+Figure~\ref{fig:py-pz} shows slices of the collisional (left) and collisionless (right) electron distributions in the transverse momentum plane at $t=\unit[190]{fs}$, well after quasi-steady state has been reached, and in a thin slice $\unit[7.0{-}7.2]{nm}$ (one cell length) behind the immobile ion front edge of the plasma.
+If we were to evolve this picture in time, we would see the (negative) electric field ${-}\vb*{E}_{\perp}$ rotate clockwise, along the marked-out circular path in figure~\ref{fig:py-pz}; the mean momentum $\vb*{P}_{\perp}$ would follow synchronously in this rotation.
 The most apparent difference between the collisional and collisionless distributions is the much larger momentum spread of the former, caused by collisional scattering of the electrons.
-In contrast to the collisionless case, $-\vb*{E}_{\perp}$ and $\vb*{P}_{\perp}$ are not equal in magnitude nor are they perfectly perpendicular.
+In contrast to the collisionless case, ${-}\vb*{E}_{\perp}$ and $\vb*{P}_{\perp}$ are not equal in magnitude nor are they perfectly perpendicular.
 The missing transverse canonical momentum has been collisionally transferred to the ions, where it disappears from the simulation due to the ions being static.
-Note that if $-\vb*{E}_{\perp}$ and $\vb*{P}_{\perp}$ are not perfectly perpendicular in \eqref{eq:S}, then the absorbed power density $S$ is non-vanishing\footnotemark{}.
+Note that if ${-}\vb*{E}_{\perp}$ and $\vb*{P}_{\perp}$ are not perfectly perpendicular in \eqref{eq:S}, then the absorbed power density $S$ is non-vanishing\footnotemark{}.

 We can express \eqref{eq:S} as